digital-autodidact/Anthony_NES_Website/documentation/ISSUES.md

   - Additionally, Google has a respository of different icons I can use.
 Also explore this webpage later to look for new icons: https://fonts.google.com/icons

-## Issue #2: Project Cards on `About Me` Page Are Unevenly Spaced and Have Inconsistently Sized Images
+## Issue #2: Project Cards on `About Me` Page Are Unevenly Spaced
+- **Status:** RESOLVED
 - **Date:** 2024-10-18
 - **Description:**
   - The project cards I built on the `About Me` page are bunched up on the left side of the screen.
 This displeases me; I wish to see them evenly spaced apart on the screen.
-Additionally, the images used within the project cards are inconsistently sized.
-I wish to see them all a standard size.
 - **Resolution:**
   - Explain the solution you implemented.
 - **Learnings:**